pavanjoshi914/Blog/_pages/about.md

 ---
 # <a href="https://www.linkedin.com/in/pavan-joshi-177873192/"> Hello, Folks!
 I'm Pavan Joshi</a><img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-B.tech 2nd year Computer Engineering student.
-Currently working as a Contributor in Open Source organization CircuitVerse.
-Student software developer at Google summer of code 2021.
+B.Tech 3rd year Computer Engineering student.
+Currently working as a Contributor in few of the Open Source organizations such as @CircuitVerse @Alby.

 Passionate about Software Development, AI and open source.
 Also, have some experience in Android Development.

+Got Selected in some of the global events such as Google Summer of Code and Summer of Bitcoin.
+In free time working on self startup oriented projects.

 # My Tech Stack 🔧
 ## Programming Languages 🔥